 If a deceased person has left a Will and named an Executor, the Executor will carry out their duties according to the Will and the law.
 If the deceased person had a Will but did not name an Executor or did not have a Will, their next of kin or other interested party may apply for Letters of Administration.
 When there is no Will the property will be divided according to The Intestate Succession Act.

 - paying the debts of the deceased and of the estate

 - distributing the estate according to the Will and the law

 - accounting for the distribution of the estate

 Professional assistance and advice from a lawyer is not legally required.
 However, most Executors and Administrators seek professional legal advice to avoid legal problems and personal liability.
 Additional services from other professionals, such as accountants, may also be very helpful.
 Reasonable fees for such services can be charged to the estate.

 The Court requires several documents before granting Letters Probate.
-These documents must be signed by a Commissioner for Oaths.
+These documents must be signed before a Commissioner for Oaths.
 In Saskatchewan, lawyers are also Commissioners for Oaths.
 If a lawyer has prepared the documents, their signature will be sufficient.
-If someone other than a lawyer has prepared the documents, you can find a Commissioner for Oaths by looking through the yellow pages of the phone book or checking with the courthouse.
+If someone other than a lawyer has prepared the documents, you can find a Commissioner for Oaths by looking through the yellow pages of the phone book, online directory or checking with the courthouse.

 The following documents must be filed with the Court before Letters Probate can be issued...